TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Tsconfig/Index.rst

 in projects running many sites in the same page tree.

-.. index:: pair; Page TSconfig; PHP
+.. index:: pair: Page TSconfig; PHP

 Get Page TSConfig via PHP in an extension
 -----------------------------------------